 Introducing your horse to other horses

-- Don't house them on their own - horses shouldn't be kept alone in individual paddocks or pens.
+They shouldn't be kept alone in individual paddocks or pens.

 Don't stable horses that don't get on well with each other next to each other or put them in the same paddock.

-- Keep them in the same groups - to minimise aggression, keep horses in the same groups each time they're let out into paddocks.
+To minimise aggression, keep horses in the same groups each time they're let out into paddocks.

-- Introduce them to new horses carefully - if you need to introduce new horses into a group, watch them carefully to make sure they're not the target of too much aggression from the others.
+If you need to introduce new horses into a group, watch them carefully to make sure they're not the target of too much aggression from the others.